istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 This task shows you how to visualize different aspects of your Istio mesh.

-As part of this task, you will install the [Kiali](https://www.kiali.io) add-on and use the web-based graphical user interface for viewing service graphs of the mesh and your Istio configuration objects.
-You will also use the Kiali Public API to generate graph data in the form of consumable JSON.
+As part of this task, you install the [Kiali](https://www.kiali.io) add-on and use the web-based graphical user interface to view service graphs of the mesh and your Istio configuration objects.
+Lastly, you will use the Kiali Public API to generate graph data in the form of consumable JSON.

 The [Bookinfo](/docs/examples/bookinfo/) sample application is used as the